- Location: Alaska

 - A lien release if there is a lien recorded against the vehicle.

-- A completed and notarized Reconstructed Vehicle Affidavit, completed by the person who did the actual reconstruction of the vehicle; submit that with the other paperwork outlined above.
+- A completed and notarized Reconstructed Vehicle Affidavit (form 829) completed by the person who did the actual reconstruction of the vehicle; submit that with the other paperwork outlined above.

 Vehicle inspections are conducted in order to verify the vehicle identification number, and to confirm the identity of the vehicle; this helps stop "chop shop" operations and can assist in the recovery of stolen vehicles.

-A home-built trailer is defined by the Alaska as:
+A home-built trailer is defined by Alaska as:

 "...a trailer which has been built by a person other than a manufacturer.
 A homebuilt trailer may be classed as either commercial or non-commercial."

-If your trailer is built from scratch, in lieu of the required reconstructed Vehicle Affidavit mentioned above, you will need to substitute a Homebuilt Trailer Affidavit to the DMV at the time of registration.
+The process for titling and registering a home-built trailer is the same process as for registering a car or other motor vehicle; however, if your trailer is built from scratch, in lieu of the required reconstructed Vehicle Affidavit mentioned above, you will need to substitute a Homebuilt Trailer Affidavit (form 819) to the DMV at the time of registration.

 Here are the registration fees for custom and home built motor vehicles and trailers: